Skip to content

 Example

-Extract full metadata including architecture:
+Extract metadata including architecture:

 from napt.versioning.msi import extract_msi_metadata